Kuldip Singh Brar: Operation Blue Star

-In 1984, Indira Gandhi, the Prime Minister of India, decided to deploy the army to flush militants along with Jarnail Singh Bhindranwale and his associates out of the Golden Temple at Amritsar complex.
-Lt.
-General Srinivas Kumar Sinha, Vice-Chief of the Indian Army, was initially tasked with leading the operation, but refused stating that he would like to present his views to the Prime Minister, Indira Gandhi before proceeding, given his strong opinion that alternative means existed that didn't require a military siege of the Golden Temple.
-However, he was superseded and the operation was eventually tasked to K S Brar, along with Lt.
+In 1984, Indira Gandhi, the Prime Minister of India, decided to deploy the army to flush Sangat along with Jarnail Singh Bhindranwale and his associates out of the Golden Temple at Amritsar complex.
+The operation was tasked to General Arunkumar Shridhar Vaidya, the then Chief of Army.
+K S Brar, was also a part of the team under the direction of Lt.
 General Krishnaswamy Sundarji (then chief of western army command) and Lt.
 General Ranjit Singh Dyal (then chief of staff in the command), who planned this operation codenamed Operation Blue Star.

-Immediately before the Operation Blue Star, K.S.
+At the time, K.S.
 Brar was commanding 9 Division based in Meerut, as a major general.
 His three brigades were based in Meerut, Delhi and Jalandhar, and two of them were made up of Sikhs.
-He and his wife were all set to fly to Manila on the night of 1 June 1984 for a month-long vacation.
-However, on 31 May, he got a call asking him to come to Chandimandir Cantonment.
-He told his wife that he would be back by evening for the night flight to Manila.
-However, at Chandimandir Cantonment, he was told to take a flight to Amritsar.
-There was already a division at Amritsar, but it had been relocated to the Indo-Pak border in case Pakistan decided to move in to support the pro-Khalistan militants.
-When Brar told his seniors about his planned leave, Ranjit Singh Dyal and Krishnaswamy Sundarji conferred with each other, and asked him to cancel his vacation.
+He and his wife were set to fly to Manila on the night of 1 June 1984 for a month-long vacation.
+However, on 31 May, he was summoned to the Chandimandir Cantonment in Chandigarh, and given the mission to carry out Operation Blue Star.
+His leave was cancelled in view of the urgency of the mission.
+The division at Amritsar was being relocated to the Indo-Pakistani to guard against any Pakistani move to support the pro-Khalistan militants.

 Brar's version of the Operation Blue Star events

-Before the operation started, General Brar walked around the Golden Temple in civilian clothes, and saw the militants and the barricades.
+Before the operation started, Brar walked around the Golden Temple in civilian clothes, and saw the militants and the barricades.
 His former superior, retired Major General Shabeg Singh, who led the militants, saw him making rounds, and knew that he was up to something.
-According to General Brar, the Shiromani Gurdwara Parbandhak Committee (SGPC), which is supposed to have the managerial control of the temple, had lost the control of the situation.
+According to Brar, the Shiromani Gurdwara Parbandhak Committee (SGPC), which was supposed to have the managerial control of the temple, had lost control of the situation.